The first step is to decide which types of aid you are seeking:

 Income Tax Forms

-By March 15, first-year grant applicants (Class of 2016) who have been admitted must submit complete copies of signed 2011 federal income tax forms (with all schedules, attachments and W-2s) for all individuals included on the CSS Profile application.
+By March 14, first-year grant applicants (Class of 2021) who have been admitted must submit complete copies of signed 2015 federal income tax forms (with all schedules, attachments and W-2s) for the applicant, spouse and parents.
 We strongly encourage applicants and their families to complete their tax forms early.
-If it is not possible to do so, you can submit complete 2010 tax forms by March 15 to be considered for a need-based grant.
-To confirm a grant, complete 2011 tax forms must be submitted by the end of April.
+To confirm a grant, complete 2015 tax forms must be submitted by the end of April.
 Members of the office of student finance review tax forms to confirm and make any necessary adjustments to financial aid awards.
-Therefore, please keep in mind that the late submission of 2011 tax forms will result in late notification of any alterations to your award.
+Therefore, please keep in mind that the late submission of 2015 tax forms will result in late notification of any alterations to your award.
 Applicants to the M.D. program DO NOT need to submit tax returns unless they are admitted.

 All tax forms must be signed and dated, and all schedules, attachments and W-2 forms must be submitted.
 If the applicant or his or her parents or spouse owns a business, complete business returns also need to be included, as well as any partnership and/or "S" Corporation returns.